Balaji-Ramasubramanian/Wikipedia_Facebook_Chatbot/README.md

 - Give a suitable name for you bot and click submit.
 - Click 'set up' in Messenger product.
 Within the Messenger product, Select the page you want to add this chatbot and setup webhook.

-### Add webhook URL to your Facebook App
+#### Add webhook URL to your Facebook App
-In https://developers.facebook.com, Navigate to your app's dashboard and click 'webhook' under products section.
+In [developers.facebook.com](https://developers.facebook.com.), Navigate to your app's dashboard and click 'webhook' under products section.
 Click 'Edit subscription' button and Paste the Webhook URL over there.

-*Note* Don't forget to append '/webhook' after the URL (since config.ru file mapped to the path '/webhook').
+**Note** Don't forget to append '/webhook' after the URL (since config.ru file mapped to the path '/webhook').
 ```
 https://<YOUR_URL>>/webhook
 ```